kaustubm/astro-devops-rotation-project-1/README.md

     description = "Allow HTTPS inbound"
   }

-  # Allow HTTP from anywhere (consider removing in production)
+  # Allow HTTP from anywhere, will remove this in prod
   ingress {
     from_port   = 80
     to_port     = 80